Tilted sensitivity analysis in matched observational studies: Comparing the tilted and conventional sensitivity analyses through design sensitivity

-The form of the design sensitivity, available for matching with multiple controls, aligns with existing closed-form solutions for design sensitivity in the conventional approach for the case of matched pairs \citep{ros13, ros16}.
+The form of the design sensitivity, available for matching with multiple controls, aligns with existing closed-form solutions for design sensitivity in the conventional approach for the case of matched pairs \citep{ros13}.
+For tilting, this implies that available intuition for strategies increasing design sensitivity in paired designs port over naturally to matching with multiple controls.
 Essential to the proof of Theorem \ref{thm:closed} is that the output of the separable algorithm when applied to the tilted sensitivity analysis is available in closed form by Lemma \ref{lemma:AGamma}.
-In the web-based supporting materials, we provide an illustration of the additional insight provided by a closed-form solution for the design sensitivity when matching with multiple controls.
-In particular, we discuss the role that the number of matched controls plays in improving design sensitivity for a class of statistics known as $M$-statistics \citep{mar79, hub81}, previously investigated for the conventional sensitivity analysis in \citet{ros13} using Monte-Carlo simulation.
+The design sensitivity $\tilde{\Gamma}_{tilt}$ is increasing in the ratio $\theta/\eta$, illustrating how test statistics with larger design sensitivity have expectations that are large relative to their absolute expectations under the favorable setting; this helps explain why strategies de-emphasizing smaller realized values of the test statistic such as inner trimming can improve design sensitivity, as these values contribute relatively more to the absolute value of the statistic than they do to the statistic itself.